 , Unlike Raoul Duke, I had no fear of the dominant local mammalian fauna.
 Statistically speaking, only one person per year dies of a bear attack — and that’s all bears, not just black bears.
 You are 33,000 times more likely to be killed by a human driving a car than a bear.
 That’s 3,300,000% more likely.
 Here’s the source if you don’t believe me.
 Now, am I suggesting that if you’re on a road trip in bear country it is safe to stop in a forest, and prance off into woods covered in spoiled lard and blueberries?
 No!
 You should be wary of bears, and pay them the respect they deserve, but don’t avoid Garrett County because the dominant megafauna are bears.

-If you think like I do, you’ll want some bear-themed souvenirs.
-Bear Creek Traders in McHenry, Maryland is a super-market sized store filled to the rafters with all manner of bear-themed bric-a-brac, tchotchkes, quelque chose.
-When I walked through the door, an alarm went off that announced “a rube as entered the building”.
+If you think as I do, you’ll want some bear-themed souvenirs.
+Bear Creek Traders in McHenry, Maryland is a super-market-sized store filled to the rafters with all manner of bear-themed bric-a-brac, tchotchkes, and “quelque chose”.
+When I walked through the door, an alarm went off that announced “a rube has entered the building”.
 When it comes to travel situations, I have little self-control, so I loaded up on $99 of t-shirts, mugs, magnets, shot glasses, and stickers.
 I love that kind of stuff.

 While mapping the outer edge of Brood V, I stopped at a chainsaw vendor in Bittinger along rt.
 495. I met the proprietor, and we had a short conversation about bears, insects, religion, and life.
 There’s no sense in traveling unless you stop and talk to folks along the way.